 Take control of your energy use and save!

-The thermostat in our home controls half the energy that’s used in our home – more than appliances, more than electronics.
+The thermostat in your home controls half the energy that’s used in the home – more than appliances, more than electronics.
 Independent studies have proven that Smart Thermostats across the region saved an average of 10–12% on winter electrical bills and 15% on summer electrical bills.
 That means that in two years, the thermostat can pay for itself.